cysouw/diathesis/text/c06_adverbials.md

 c.
 Ich habe Artikel im Laden gekauft, bis der Laden leer war.
 :::

-There are various differences between the depictive [@Last b] and resultative [@Last c] interpretation.
-First, the accusative object in the resultative interpretation [@Last c] is a completely new role for the main lexical verb *kaufen*.
-The addition of such a new role can lead to the appearance of new accusative constituents for otherwise 'intransitive' verbs like *fischen* 'to fish' or *niesen* 'to sneeze [@Next a,b].
+There are various differences between the depictive [@last b] and resultative [@last c] interpretation.
+First, the accusative object in the resultative interpretation [@last c] is a completely new role for the main lexical verb *kaufen*.
+The addition of such a new role can lead to the appearance of new accusative constituents for otherwise 'intransitive' verbs like *fischen* 'to fish' or *niesen* 'to sneeze [@next a,b].

 :::ex
 a.
 Ich habe den Teich leer gefischt.
 b.
 Ich habe das Taschentuch voll geniest.
 :::

-Crucially, resultative adjectival predicates in German do not seem to be possible together with verb particles [@Next a-d].
+Crucially, resultative adjectival predicates in German do not seem to be possible together with verb particles [@next a-d].
 This is not just a semantic incompatibility, but also a syntactic one.
 The resultative adjectival predicates fill syntactically the same place in the sentence as the verb particles.
-The preferred analysis of the resultative constructions in German is to consider the combination of adjective and verb as a complex predicate, i.e. *vollschenken* 'to pour until full' [@Next a] or *leerräumen* 'to empty' [@Next c], parallel to verb with particles like *einschenken* 'to pour' [@Next c] and *ausräumen* 'to empty' [@Next d].
+The preferred analysis of the resultative constructions in German is to consider the combination of adjective and verb as a complex predicate, i.e. *vollschenken* 'to pour until full' [@next a] or *leerräumen* 'to empty' [@next c], parallel to verb with particles like *einschenken* 'to pour' [@next c] and *ausräumen* 'to empty' [@next d].

 :::ex
 a.
 Ich habe das Glas voll geschenkt.